nicholaseager/nicholaseager.github.io/_pages/photos.md

 ---
 title: Photos
-description: Thank you for your interest in my art!
-Select any photo to see more info or order a print.
+description: Sometimes a single photo is all you need to tell a story.
+Browse my most unique stories.
+image: photos/countries/nepal/mardi-himal/frozen-prayer-flags-in-front-of-fishtail-mountain
 ---

 {% include gallery.html